Stanno Sports U.K. Ltd

 At least 1 working showerhead.

 Adequate toilet facilities, exclusively for the use of match officials, which must be separate from those provided for the players.
-These do not necessarily need to be situated in the dressing room but must not be accessible to the general public.
+These do not necessarily need to be situated in the dressing room but must not be accessible to the public.

 Hot & cold running water.